-All in all, my impression of the Pixel XL in terms of design is that this is very utilitarian design, and somewhat boring for a phone that costs Rs 67,000.
-The bezels are thick and various design elements give the fairly generic look.
-Although with slim profile and, for a 5.5-inch phone, a compact enough frame also means that you can use Pixel single-handedly.
+All in all, my impression of the Pixel XL in terms of design is that this is a very utilitarian design and somewhat boring for a phone that costs Rs 67,000.
+The bezels are thick, and various design elements give a fairly generic look.
+Although with a slim profile and a 5.5-inch phone, a compact enough frame also means that you can use Pixel single-handedly.
 Well, most of the time.
-Compared to a phone like the Galaxy S7 Edge, the Pixel XL doesn’t look all that well.
+Compared to a phone like the Galaxy S7 Edge, the Pixel XL doesn’t look good.
 But it sure is more convenient to use compared to the iPhone 7 Plus.

 Google’s Android and possibly a killer camera

 The big story with the Pixel XL is not its design.
 It is the software inside it.
-With Pixel phones Google is taking charge of Android back from the phone makers in China and Korea and instead trying to give users a version of Android that will fast, good looking and feature rich.
+With Pixel phones, Google is taking charge of Android back from the phone makers in China and Korea, and instead of trying to give users a version of Android that will fast, good-looking, and feature-rich.
 The company is also promising timely updates to Pixel users.

-All of this sounds very promising and Pixel XL does highlight some of the better aspects of Android.
+All of this sounds very promising, and Pixel XL does highlight some of the better aspects of Android.
 It comes inbuilt with Google Assistant.
-It seems very smart, smarter than Siri, although I need to spend a bit of more time with it.
-Then there is a new app drawer — swipe up from the bottom edge — and it looks better than the app drawer that is out there by default in the Android 7 aka Nougat.
-The Pixel XL not only runs a more recent version of Android — Android 7.1 — but also has the exclusive Pixel launcher that Google has created.
+It seems very smart, smarter than Siri, although I need to spend more time with it.
+Then there is a new app drawer — swipe up from the bottom edge — and it looks better than the app drawer out there by default in the Android 7, aka Nougat.
+The Pixel XL runs a more recent version of Android — Android 7.1 — and has the exclusive Pixel launcher that Google has created.

 In the Android 7.1 on Pixel XL, Google has added a couple of more unique features.
 The most intriguing of these seems to be the shortcuts.
-You long press on an app, and it shows a shortcut.
-For example, long press on the Chrome app and it shows shortcut for opening a tab or opening an incognito tab.
+You long-press on an app, and it shows a shortcut.
+For example, a long press on the Chrome app shows a shortcut for opening a tab or opening an incognito tab.
 This is very neat.

-Overall Android in the Pixel XL seems fast and quite beautiful with its clean flat layer-based users interface.
-There are no unwanted apps here, unless you count some of the Google apps as unwanted.
-And there is no tacky animations or colours, which we often see on phones made by China-based companies.
+Overall, Android in the Pixel XL seems fast and quite beautiful with its clean flat layer-based user interface.
+There are no unwanted apps here unless you count some of the Google apps as unwanted.
+And there are no tacky animations or colors, which we often see on phones made by China-based companies.

 It also helps that Pixel XL has pretty good hardware inside it.
 It is powered by Qualcomm Snapdragon 821 processor and has 4GB RAM.
-It also has 32GB internal storage.
-The AMOLED screen of the phone, at first glance, look beautiful as it shows rich and deep colours.
-It also seems to be a very bright and vibrant screen, although this is something that will be tested properly once the phone is used outdoors in bright sunlight.
+It also has 32GB of internal storage.
+The AMOLED screen of the phone, at first glance, looks beautiful as it shows rich and deep colors.
+It also seems to be a very bright and vibrant screen, although this will be tested properly once the phone is used outdoors in bright sunlight.

 Summing it up

-In the coming days I will take a better look at Pixel XL, see how well its battery holds up, whether the phone heats or not, whether its software has bugs or not, and most importantly, see how well it works with the Jio network.
-You guys do want to know how well it works with Jio, right?
+In the coming days, I will take a better look at Pixel XL, see how well its battery holds up, whether the phone heats or not, whether its software has bugs or not, and most importantly, see how well it works with the Jio network.
+You guys do want to know how well it works with Jio.
 But all of that is for later.
-For now my impression of the Pixel XL is mostly positive, although the design could have been better.
-For example, it doesn’t have the water and dust resistant body, which is kind of a big miss at a time when both Galaxy S7 and the iPhone 7 have it.
-Similarly, the glass panel on the back cover looks tacky and useless.
-But then there is the software and features.
-The Android 7.1 Nougat inside the Pixel XL looks fantastic and seem to work very very well.
-It is the kind of software that is going to make you fall in love with Android.
-And although software is not everything, it matters a lot in a “smartphone”.
+For now, my impression of the Pixel XL is mostly positive, although the design could have been better.
+For example, it doesn’t have water and dust-resistant body, which is kind of a big miss at a time when both Galaxy S7 and the iPhone 7 have it.
+Similarly.

 READ MORE :